Murder in Cormyr: Reception

-Gordon Kibblewhite reviewed Murder in Cormyr for Arcane magazine, rating it a 4 out of 10 overall.
+Gideon Kibblewhite reviewed Murder in Cormyr for Arcane magazine, rating it a 4 out of 10 overall.
 He comments that "Murder in Cormyr is certainly better than the other fantasy mystery I've reviewed this month, Murder in Tarsis [...] - although that in itself is not a particularly remarkable achievement.
 Cormyrs strength is simply that it serves as a reminder that there is a certain amount of mileage to be had out of the fantasy whodunnit, after all."
 He continues: "The story reads just like an age-old Agatha Christie-style chestnut given the TSR treatment.
 This time we have Miss Marple in the guise of a rather plump and bearded wizard, her earnest nephew becoming a halfling servant, and the predictably dim-wined detective, the captain of the local militia.
 The idyllic village (which is filled with all kinds of passionate intrigues, of course) is dumped in the middle of an enormous supernatural swamp.
 Add a couple of bodies for good measure, and it all sounds extremely promising, doesn't it?"
 Kibblewhite concludes his review by saying, "Unfortunately, it is not nearly as clever, involved or funny as it might have been.
 Terry Pratchett did a much better satire of the murder mystery with Feet of Clay [...] and while we can't demand writing of his extremely high calibre in books of this nature, this - like so many other game tie-in efforts - leaves you with the impression of it having been banged out, rather than thought out with any degree of care and attention.
 Still, at least the butler didn't do it.
 More tea, vicar?"